bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 ) {
 ...
 ```
 These filters affect **both** the products and facets that are returned.
-For example, filtering by rating returns only products that are within the specified rating range, as well as only facets that have products within the rating range.
+For example, filtering by rating returns only products within the specified rating range and only facets that have products within the rating range.

 See [GraphQL Playground](/graphql-playground) for descriptions of each filter.